Overview – Fast Boot in Windows 11

 Computer Configuration\Administrative Templates\System\Shutdown and double-click the “Require use of fast startup” value on the right pane.

 Step 3: To turn on the fast startup, check the “Enabled” option.
 Check the “Disabled” option if you need to turn off the fast startup.

-Step 4: To save the changes with restarting your computer, open the Command Prompt from the Start menu as an administrator, type the command: gpupdate/force and hit the enter key.
+Step 4: To save the changes without restarting your computer, open the Command Prompt from the Start menu as an administrator, type the command: gpupdate/force, and hit the enter key.